Irish Sport Horse

 To me it was interesting that Warmblood societies considered the Irish Sport Horse less than a "breed".
 I was aware from my pedigree research that Warmbloods are not pure-bred themselves.
 What I did not know at the time was that many of these same European breeds actually owed a huge debt to the Irish Sport Horse for their development into a sport success.

 The Irish Draught, the source of the Irish Sport Horse, is itself a warmblood.
 Irish breeders, while not as organized and controlled as the European Warmblood societies, have nonetheless been selectively breeding for excellence in riding, jumping, field hunting, as well as driving qualities.
-If you are thinking: no, it is not the same thing as the European Warmbloods, which you believe were always more sport oriented; keep in mind that until very recently European Warmbloods performance tested for not only riding horse points, but also their ability to pull a plow or cart.
+If you are thinking: no, it is not the same thing as the European Warmbloods, which you believe were always more sport oriented--nothing could be further from the truth.
+Until very recently European Warmbloods performance tested for not only riding horse points, but also their ability to pull a plow or cart.
+There was a good reason for that--they are derived from a farm horse breed, with later massive infusions of first English coach horse, then English and Irish Hunters (Irish Sport Horses) and Thoroughbred.
+The sport focus in their breeding programs was only fully explored after WWII!

-In my opinion, a sport horse society, which is able to hold the #1 position world wide, for over a decade, in any Olympic discipline sport is truely a Sport Horse.
+On just a practical note, a sport horse society which is able to hold the #1 position world wide for over a decade in any Olympic discipline sport is truely a Sport Horse.

 In addition, many German warmblood breeds of that day also went to Mecklenberg to pick up what was considered the best of the Continental horses.
-However, most of these famed Mecklenberg horses were created from imported Irish mares.
+However, most of these famed Mecklenberg horses were created from the breeds of the British Isles which included imported Irish mares.
 The Mecklenberg buyers sought especially those Irish mares who were of the Harkaway strain.

-Okay now, pay attention, for this may be evidence of one of the earliest successful pre-potent sport horse bloodlines.
-The Harkaway Horse, was developed in the province of Ulster in Ireland.
+According to the Irish Draught historian Alex Fell, the Harkaway Horse, was developed in the province of Ulster in Ireland.
 It was based on the cross of a Thoroughbred stallion: King of Trumps on the Irish Draught mares.
 In other words, what we would call an Irish Sport Horse today.
 These Harkaways were described as 16 to 16.1 hands in height, with good conformation and substance, with a great mind and work ethic, and usually a dark chestnut in color.
-They were a very consistent, highly prized strain, that bred true.
+They were a very consistent, highly prized strain, that bred true(Fell).

 Alex Fell, in her "The Irish Draught Horse" reported on this phenomenon of intense mass importation of Irish horses into Europe.
 To give us a window into this period, she used an example from the old export records, of a Mr. Oppenheimer from Hanover, a regular buyer in Ireland, who would purchase over 400 Irish mares a year!
 What we call the Irish Sport Horse today, was even back in the 1800's an excellent sport horse.
 The records show that Holland, Hanover and Mecklenberg imported huge numbers of them.